pgonzalezesp/pgonzalezesp.github.io/stuff.md

 - I love to go cycling to the University enjoying the outstanding landscapes of Vancouver.
 If it´s raining I like to ride the bus and read a book.
 - I like to travel, especially in the country-side, know new places and people!
 - I exercise my neurons learning Dutch, so far I know arround 800 words, Goed zo!
+- It fascinates me cooking, if it is from the garden to the table much better!
+My favourite dish is chilaquiles with "tatemada" charred sauce.
 - I play the diatonic harmonica!